the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [5.1.1] TBD =

+* Fix - Not being able to create events because capabilities were not set on activation or update of the plugin.
+[TEC-3350]

 = [5.1.0] 2020-04-23 =

 * Feature - Add a "fast forward" link to Month and Day views when there are no events to show.
 [TEC-3400]